jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 [Repealed]

 ### 3 Interest: general
-If clause 4 does not apply, the payment rate for a payment of resident passive income that consists of interest is set out in table 2.Table 2RowConditionsPayment rate1The payer of the interest has not been supplied with the tax file number of a person who is paid the interest.0.3302The payer of the interest—0.3303The payer of the interest—0.3303BFor a person who chooses the payment rate of 0.390 before 1 April 2010, the payer of the interest—0.3804The payer of the interest—0.3005The payer of the interest—0.1756The payer of the interest—0.1757The payer of the interest—0.1058The payer of the interest—0.105How to use this table:Find the applicable condition in the second column, in order to find the relevant rate to apply, in the third column.
+If clause 4 does not apply, the payment rate for a payment of resident passive income that consists of interest is set out in table 2.Table 2RowConditionsPayment rate1The payer of the interest has not been supplied with the tax file number of a person who is paid the interest.0.3302The payer of the interest—0.3303The payer of the interest—0.3304The payer of the interest—0.3005The payer of the interest—0.1756The payer of the interest—0.1757The payer of the interest—0.1058The payer of the interest—0.105How to use this table:Find the applicable condition in the second column, in order to find the relevant rate to apply, in the third column.
   (a) has been supplied with the tax file number of a person who opens a new account after 31 March 2010 and who is paid the interest; and
   (b) has not received a payment rate election from the recipient of the interest:
   (c) is not required to use a rate notified by the Commissioner under section 25A of the Tax Administration Act 1994.